As networks scale, performance isn’t just about uptime.

 • Market activation timelines tighten.

 Under this pressure, critical sequencing decisions may shift.
 For instance, pre-positioned drop conduits might be deferred in underground builds, and terminal placements can be treated as operational phases rather than construction requirements.
-While individually rational, these decisions collectively redefine the long-term operating profile of the network.
+While individually rational, these decisions change how the network actually runs day to day.

 Short-term acceleration often transfers complexity downstream into operations, maintenance, and customer experience.
-The trade-offs do not disappear; they compound.
+The trade-offs do not disappear.
+They show up later.
+Usually 12 to 24 months in.
+Truck rolls increase.
+Costs climb.
+Customer experience starts to slip.

 Optimization or Deferred Exposure

 Not every acceleration tactic is reckless.
+We see this pattern often in high-growth FTTH builds.
+The same decisions that speed up early deployment are often the ones that create the most operational friction later.
 Leadership teams often make deliberate trade-offs based on capital structure and competitive dynamics.
 However, one unavoidable question remains: Is the organization structuring this network for decades of operation, or for a compressed monetization timeline?

-Simplifying construction in ways that complicate long-term serviceability may improve early metrics, but it does not reduce total lifecycle costs.
-Shortcuts manifest later as higher operational expenses, increased truck rolls, strained municipal relationships, and valuation scrutiny during due diligence.
+Simplifying construction in ways that make the network harder to maintain later may improve early metrics, but it does not reduce total lifecycle costs.
+Shortcuts show up later as higher operational expenses, increased truck rolls, losing trust with municipalities, and valuation scrutiny during due diligence.

 The Fragility of Assumptions